-|CharityWatch's rating of Mennonite Central Committee U.S. (MCC U.S.) includes the financial activities of all of the entities included in the MCC U.S. consolidated audit of March 31, 2015, which consists of the accounts of MCC U.S., as well as Mennonite Central Committee East Coast; Mennonite Central Committee Central States, Inc.; Mennonite Central Committee Great Lakes, Inc.; and West Coast Mennonite Central Committee, Inc. |
+|CharityWatch's rating of Mennonite Central Committee U.S. (MCC U.S.) includes the financial activities of all of the entities included in the MCC U.S. consolidated audit for the fiscal year-ended March 31, 2018.
+This includes the accounts of MCC U.S., as well as the following: Mennonite Central Committee East Coast; Mennonite Central Committee Central States, Inc.; Mennonite Central Committee Great Lakes, Inc.; and West Coast Mennonite Central Committee, Inc. |

 The consolidated audit also includes MCC U.S.'s "share of assets, liabilities and activities of the international operations as outlined by the covenant between MCC U.S. and Mennonite Central Committee Canada (MCCC)."

-According to the MCC U.S. consolidated audit (Note 1):
+According to the MCC U.S. fiscal 2018 consolidated audit (Note 1):

 "Both MCCC and MCC U.S. have agreed to collaborate and work together in the operation of the shared program so that it will be seen as one integrated MCC shared program.
 This commitment does not preclude either entity from agreeing occasionally to fund and manage on its own an entire project or an entire country program.
-In addition to the international program MCCC and MCC U.S. agreed to resource and manage other programs on a shared basis."
+In addition to the international program, MCCC and MCC U.S. agreed to resource and manage other programs on a shared basis."

-|According to the Mennonite Central Committee U.S. (MCC U.S.) consolidated audit of March 31, 2015, MCC U.S. received donated in-kind material resources valued at approximately $2.9 million in fiscal 2015 (Consolidated Statement of Activities).|
+|According to the Mennonite Central Committee U.S. (MCC U.S.) consolidated audit of March 31, 2018 (Note 1):|

 [Note: CharityWatch generally excludes the value of in-kind (non-cash) donations of goods and services from its calculations of Program % and Cost to Raise $100.
 More information on how grades are calculated and the treatment of in-kind donations can be found by clicking on "About CharityWatch" from the navigation bar and then clicking on "Criteria & Methodology".]

-|According to the Mennonite Central Committee U.S. (MCC U.S.) consolidated audit of March 31, 2015 (Note 1, General):|
+|According to the Mennonite Central Committee U.S. (MCC U.S.) consolidated audit of March 31, 2018 (Note 14, Related Parties):|